 Some people refer to these as steelhead egg flies.
 Steelhead candy.
 "Egg-a-liscious."
-This type of fly is fished from Northern California to Alaska and the Great lakes too.We have a great selection and ship promptly with no sales tax.
+This type of fly is fished from Northern California to Alaska and the Great lakes too.We have a great selection and ship promptly.

 New Zealand and Sough America?
 Probably.
 Steelhead eat these flies.
 Salmon eat these flies.
 Guess what?
 Trout eat these flies too.
 The Caddis Fly carries a wide assortment of these egg patterns for different locations, in colors and sizes that will suit both fish and fly fisher.

 Variety?
 We have a huge variety of egg fly patterns.
 Here is but one example of the egg fly patterns we offer.
 Take the simple Glo Bug egg fly.
 Then check in our catalog under the color-size for the Glo Bug.
 This fact check reveals that we stock thirteen colors and/or sizes in this simple but effective egg fly pattern.
 The Glo Bug is an example of an egg pattern that is fished in an effort to imitate a single egg of various color to be attractive to, usually, a salmon or steelhead that is actively feeding on loose eggs.
 Consequently, the Glo Bug is offered in small sizes like #6 and #8 so that the trout, steelhead, and salmon fly angler is covered from head to egg.